 In addition to the Safeguarder's independent right of appeal, a Safeguarder can sign an appeal by a child.
-An appeal must be signed by the appellant and if a child, their representative or the Safeguarder can sign the appeal on their behalf. (court rule 3.53(3)).
+An appeal must be signed by the appellant and if the appellant is a child, their representative or the Safeguarder can sign the appeal on their behalf. (court rule 3.53(3)).